Zhaoming686/Ravenna/README.md

 ## Build

-Within the `vlabel` directory, create a build directory and compile the source code:
+Create a build directory and compile the source code:

 ```zsh
 mkdir build && cd build